 A soldier who fought for civil rights, Pegahmagabow devoted his life to serving his country and his people.
 In 2020, Francis Pegahmagabow was named as a finalist for appearing on Canada’s $5 bill.

-After reading about Francis Pegahmagabow, the most successful sniper of World War I, learn more about the unmarked graves discovered at one of those schools.
-Then, read about the treatment of Black World War I veterans when they returned to the segregated U.S.
+After reading about Francis Pegahmagabow, the most successful sniper of World War I, read about the treatment of Black World War I veterans when they returned to the segregated U.S.